Anyndol/FoundryVTT-Break/README.md

-# Simple break System
+# BREAK!!
+System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with break or for running games which do not have a more complete system implementation available.
+A system to play the BREAK!!
+TTRPG on Foundry VTT.

+FoundryVTT-Break is an independent product published under BREAK!!
+RPG’s Non-Commercial License and is not affiliated with BREAK!!’s creators or publishers.